-Access Gate Control: All entry points shall be positively controlled at all times.
+Access Gate Control: All entry points shall be positively controlled.
 Under circumstances where an entry point gate is non-operational, the gate shall be closed and locked.
 The Department reserves the right to lock any access point at any time.